You've been monitoring your radon levels for a while, but what do these numbers mean?

 Have you measured for long enough since you tried lowering your radon levels?

-If you have tried to ventilate and seal cracks, you should continue to measure again for at least 1 week, to see the effects of the mitigation.
+If you have tried to ventilate and seal cracks, you should continue to measure again for several weeks (ideally at least 30 days), to see the effects of the mitigation.

 If you are genuinely still seeing high levels of radon after this, it's time to consider contacting a radon professional.